franckbushbaum/Project-531/README.md

 #### Research:

 ##### But what do these numbers mean??
-Looks like some research about Air Quality measurements is in order; for those curious, I found out more at [EPA Air Quality Index](https://www.epa.gov/pmcourse/patient-exposure-and-air-quality-index#what)
+Looks like some research about Air Quality measurements is in order.
+For those curious, I found out more at [EPA Air Quality Index](https://www.epa.gov/pmcourse/patient-exposure-and-air-quality-index#what)

+> *The AQI is a nationally uniform color-coded index for reporting and forecasting daily air quality.
+It is used to report on the most common ambient air pollutants that are regulated under the Clean Air Act: ground-level ozone, particle pollution (PM10 and PM2.5), carbon monoxide (CO), nitrogen dioxide (NO2), and sulfur dioxide (SO2).
+The AQI tells the public how clean or polluted the air is and how to avoid health effects associated with poor air quality.

+The AQI focuses on health effects that may be experienced within a few hours or days after breathing polluted air and uses a normalized scale from 0 to 500; the higher the AQI value, the greater the level of pollution and the greater the health concern.
+An AQI value of 100 generally corresponds to the level of the short-term National Ambient Air Quality Standard for the pollutant.
+AQI values at and below 100 are generally considered to be satisfactory.
+When AQI values are above 100, air quality is considered to be unhealthy, at first for members of populations at greatest risk of a health effect, then for the entire population as AQI values get higher (greater than 150).*

 <img src="./pics/airqualityux1.png" style="float: left; margin-right: 5px">